-In this bizarre, comical, travel memoir, Mark sets out to traverse from Sydney to London without flying.
+In this comical travel memoir, Mark sets out to traverse from Sydney to London without flying.
 His extraordinary overland journey from Australia to the UK takes him through 3 continents and 18 countries, via famous cities like Singapore, Bangkok, Istanbul, Budapest, and Berlin; and unknown spots like Coober Pedy, Maha Salakham, Aktau, Sheki, and Guca.
 Follow him as he catches a cargo ship across the Indian Ocean, runs a gauntlet of Chinese tanks and terrorists, has beers with a naked ex-Soviet Officer in Kazakhstan, attends a 3 day Serbian trumpet festival, visits a German nuclear bunker, and eats magic mushrooms for breakfast in Amsterdam.
 As he trots across the globe, every step of the way he tells it like it is, with opinionated, off-kilter views, slightly twisted, left-field logic, and witty, wry humour.
 You’ll laugh and be entertained as you learn about the world and what it takes to travel it.

 Below Is A Sample Chapter & PHOTOS ARE ON FACEBOOK